officegeek/keaonline/4_semester/machine_learning/mlpowerbIpyc.md

 # Clustering in Power BI
 Clustering is a machine learning technique that groups data points with similar characteristics.
 These groupings are useful for exploring data, identifying patterns and analyzing a subset of data.
 Some common business use cases for clustering are:

-- Customer segmentation for the purpose of marketing.
+- *Customer segmentation for the purpose of marketing*
-- Customer purchasing behavior analysis for promotions and discounts.
+- *Customer purchasing behavior analysis for promotions and discounts*
-- Identifying geo-clusters
+- *Identifying geo-clusters*

 We will implementing a clustering analysis in Power BI using PyCaret using the K-Means algorithm which is one of the simplest and most popular unsupervised machine learning algorithms.